|Basic requirement to get the loan|

 In fact, various restrictions on cash loans in each state makes the max loan amount and APRs different.
 For instance, in Minnesota, the max loan amount is $300.
 The finance charge is $15 for an amount between $75 — $250 and increases to $25 for amounts above $250.

-In Nevada, the max loan amount is $850 with a $5 verification fee, and a $10 finance charge for every $100 borrowed.
+In Nevada, the max amount of CashnetUSA loan is $850 with a $5 verification fee, and a $10 finance charge for every $100 borrowed.

 CashNetUSA offers cash loans in: